Wall Street is on hold as the countdown ticks toward Friday's jobs report

 Hopes that Trump would lower his tariffs after reaching trade deals with other countries have been among the main reasons the S&P 500 has rallied back after dropping roughly 20% below its record two months ago.
 But talks are still ongoing, and nothing is assured.
 In the meantime, many companies have been cutting or withdrawing their forecasts for profit this upcoming year because of all the uncertainty.

-Trump spoke with China's leader, Xi Jinping, on Thursday as the world hopes for progress between its two largest economies.
+Trump spoke with China's leader, Xi Jinping, on Thursday amid hopes for progress between the world's two largest economies.
 The conversation was confirmed by the Chinese foreign ministry, which said Trump initiated the call.
 The White House did not immediately comment.

 Expectations are also building that the Federal Reserve will need to cut interest rates later this year in order to prop up the economy.
-Yields took a sharp turn lower on Wednesday after reports came in weaker than expected on the U.S. job market and on activity among U.S. services businesses.
+Yields took a sharp turn lower on Wednesday after a pair of weaker-than-expected reports on the U.S. economy bolstered traders' bets for a cut.

-The Fed has yet to cut interest rates this year after slashing them through the end of 2024.
+The Fed has been keeping interest rates on hold this year after slashing them through the end of 2024.
 Part of the reason for the pause is that the Fed wants to see how much Trump’s tariffs will hurt the economy and raise inflation.
 While lower interest rates could boost the economy, they also tend to give inflation more fuel.

-In the bond market, Treasury yields were a bit steadier on Thursday ahead of Friday’s jobs report.
-The yield on the 10-year Treasury eased to 4.35% from 4.37% late Wednesday and from 4.46% the day before that.
+Treasury yields held steadier on Thursday ahead of Friday’s jobs report.
+The yield on the 10-year Treasury eased to 4.34% from 4.37% late Wednesday after tumbling from 4.46% the day before.

-In stock markets abroad, indexes were mixed across much of Europe and Asia.
+In stock markets abroad, indexes were modestly lower across much of Europe after the European Central Bank cut its main interest rate again, as was widely expected.

-South Korea's Kospi jumped 1.5% for one of the biggest moves after the country's new president and leading liberal politician Lee Jae-myung began his term, vowing to restart talks with North Korea and beef up a trilateral partnership with the U.S. and Japan.
+The moves were larger in Asia, where South Korea's Kospi jumped 1.5% after the country's new president and leading liberal politician Lee Jae-myung began his term, vowing to restart talks with North Korea and beef up a partnership with the U.S. and Japan.

 AP Business Writers Yuri Kageyama and Matt Ott contributed.